-We know that stopping distances increase exponentially the faster you go.
+Many motorists believe driving a few kilometres over the limit in a school zone is acceptable and unlikely to result in harm.
+It’s important then to consider stopping distances increase exponentially the faster a vehicle is moving.
 At 40km/h, the average family car travelling on a dry road will need to brake for nine meters before stopping and at 50km/h, 14 meters is required.

 This assumes the driver reacts immediately to their surroundings, which is rarely the case.

-Research from the Queensland Government shows the average driver takes 1.5 seconds to respond to the movements of other road users and pedestrians - a potentially deadly delay.
+Government research shows the average driver takes 1.5 seconds to respond to the movements of other road users and pedestrians - a potentially deadly delay.

 When you next drive through a school zone or are dropping-off or picking-up your children, keep the following in mind:

-- Do not become distracted by the occupants of your car, mobile phones, or the pressure you may feel if you’re running late.
+Avoid distractions from the occupants of your car, mobile phones, or the pressure you may feel if you’re running late.

-- Similarly, try to meet your children at the gate after school and walk them back to the car rather than calling out to them from across the road.
+Similarly, try to meet your children at the gate after school and walk them back to the car rather than calling out to them from across the road.

 Written by Shine Lawyers.
-Last modified: April 2, 2020.
+Last modified: January 12, 2021.